huilinghe19/GUI_CopleyController/README.md

  Open Sardana, put the file "copleycontroller.py" in "/controllers", set it as controller path in spock.

-2. Use git clone to download the content here to a folder such as "/work",
+2. Use git clone to download all the content here to a folder such as "/work",

 3. Open the GUI using "taurusgui work/GUI_CopleyController".
 Then CopleyController is opened.
 The structure is shown in "/images".
 It works well with the motors.